adammehdaoui/lootopia/docs/troubleshooting/undefined-template.md

 ## Solution

-Downgrade Xcode to 16.2 because with can't upgrade react native to 0.76.9 because of viro react peer dependency.
+Downgrade Xcode to 16.2 because we can't upgrade react native to 0.76.9 because of viro react peer dependency.

 How to downgrade Xcode: